-The 2 1/2 story gambrel-roofed Meeting House measuring 34 by 44 feet, was the first building erected by the growing Shaker community in Canterbury and is among the least changed of all the structures in the village.
+The two-and-a-half story gambrel-roofed Meeting House measuring 34 by 44 feet, was the first building erected by the growing Shaker community in Canterbury and is among the least changed of all the structures in the village.
 Built in reverent silence with no talking louder than a whisper, the frame of the building was raised on May 9, 1792 and the building was completed on September 20.
 Learn more

 Take a Guided Tour

 Discover the stories of the Canterbury Shakers and learn about their impact on agriculture, technology, modern architecture, and design.
 The Village offers both indoor and outdoor guided tours seven days a week.
 Learn more.